Article · Mar 6, 2026

 with check (true);

-Why the velvet rope is not the same as the lock
+The velvet rope is not a lock

-Anyone with DevTools open can POST directly to /auth/v1/signup with their email and password.
-The endpoint is still listening because the project-level setting was on.
+Anyone with DevTools open can POST directly to /auth/v1/signup.
+The endpoint was still listening because the project-level setting was untouched.
 The frontend was a velvet rope.
-The actual gate is the Supabase project setting at Authentication → Providers → Email → Enable signups.
-With that off, the endpoint returns 403 regardless of where the request originates.

 supabase.auth.admin.createUser()for the invited address.
-The service-role path keeps working because it is the path Supabase itself uses for admin operations.
+The service-role path bypasses the signup toggle by design: it is the controlled way through.

-The reason all of this needs to ship together is that any partial state is broken.
+Any partial state is broken.
 The migration order I use:

 -- Migration: bootstrap two-layer identity (run as one transaction)